turbot/steampipe-mcp/README.md

 }
 ```

-By default, this will connect to your local Steampipe installation.
-To connect to a Turbot Pipes workspace instead:
+By default, this will connect to your local Steampipe installation at `postgresql://steampipe@localhost:9193/steampipe`.
+Make sure to run `steampipe service start` first.

+To connect to a [Turbot Pipes](https://turbot.com/pipes) workspace instead, add your connection string to the args:

 ```json
 {